Tongariro Power Scheme: Rotoaira Diversion: Lake Rotoaira to Lake Taupō

-The canal passes under the unique Tokaanu Tailrace Bridge, a combined road bridge and aqueduct.
-State Highway 41 travels over the top of the bridge, with the Tokaanu Stream, an important trout spawning stream, running under the road surface.
-The canal then drains into Lake Taupō at Waihi Bay.
+The canal passes under the Tokaanu Tailrace Bridge, a combined road bridge and aqueduct.
+State Highway 41 travels over the top of the bridge.
+As part of the overall development, the Tokaanu Stream, an important trout spawning stream, was preserved by diverting it through an aqueduct under the road surface.
+The Tokaanu tailrace canal discharges into Lake Taupō at Waihi Bay.